Akhilesh29/Akhilesh29/README.md

 </h1>

-## I'm a Full Stack Developer and Competitive Programmer!
+## I'm a MERN Stack Developer and Competitive Programmer!

 - 🌱 I’m currently learning about **Competitive Programming**,**DSA** and **MERN Stack Development!**